OneSparse/OneSparse/docs/test_type_header.md

 ┌───────────┬──────────────────┬───────────────────────────────────────────────────────────────────────────────────────┐
 │  Schema   │       Name       │                                      Description                                      │
 ├───────────┼──────────────────┼───────────────────────────────────────────────────────────────────────────────────────┤
+│ onesparse │ argminmax_x_p    │ Return type for argminmax with value and index vectors.                               │
 │ onesparse │ bfs_level_parent │ Return type for bfs with level and parent vectors.                                    │
 │ onesparse │ binaryop         │ BinaryOps apply a function to two elements and returning an element.                  │ │ onesparse │ descriptor       │ Descriptors control specific details of GraphBLAS operations.                         │